blw219/terra-docs/docs/resource/resource.md

 ![image](../assets/images/serverRoutes.png)

-- Express has an in-built router package that allowed us to reduce the code in the main app.js file and seperate it into different files depending on the purpose of each particular route.
+- Express has an in-built router package that allowed us to reduce the code in the main app.js file and separate it into different files depending on the purpose of each particular route.
 - These routes deal with different frontend concerns such as anything to do with the user.

 ## Setting Up MongoDB